phongnguyen39/freecodecamp_react/readme.md

 1. It's a method that is part of ReactDOM's API
 2. This method renders JSX components to the HTML DOM
 3. JSX elements must be delcared by before using ReactDOM.render just like how we declare variables
+4. When rendering a simple variable vs component enter componentToRender without <> brackets.
+Components you use <> brackets

 Example use of ReactDOM.render():